Overview: Premortem versus Postmortem

 A premortem is, in general terms, the opposite of a postmortem.
 It takes place at the beginning of a project, or decision.
 What makes a premortem powerful is the framing—you assume failure.
-Your decision, your project, went up in flames.
-It was a disaster.
-With defeat solidly in mind, you take a hard look at what went wrong—and then develop strategies that would have prevented death.
+With defeat solidly in mind, you take a hard look at what went wrong—and then develop strategies that could have prevented this outcome.

 Decreases failure due to blind spots—no project leader/decision maker can see everything—and cognitive biases, including overconfidence

 Enables us to measure the magnitude of threats we may already be worrying about

 Enables all team members to share concerns and areas of potential weakness

 Breaks up groupthink by applauding dissenting or questioning views